Warehouse Safety: General Guidelines and OSHA Citations

 7. Mechanical power transmission

-Besides setting guidelines in complying with the standards above in the warehouse setting, OSHA offered these safety measures for warehouse workers’ general safety:
+Other than setting guidelines in complying with the standards above in the warehouse setting, OSHA offered these warehouse safety measures:

 - The facility must have proper lockout/tagout procedures.

 - The warehouse must be well ventilated.

 - All floors, aisles and surfaces must be free of clutter, hoses, spills, electrical cords and other materials or factors that could cause slips, trips or falls.